pedramkh8/TrueLayer/README.md

 - Moq 4.16.1

 ## Running Pokedex
-All we need is starting the API project:
+Clone the project.
 Open the command prompt (in windows) an run the command "dotnet run" in this path: \TrueLayer\Pokedex.Api

 After runnin the app the api will host on two differents port: https://localhost:5001 ,